 Specialist Chef Sara Jenkins of Porsena

 Sure, there are many Prosciutto pasta recipes, but you may want to stake claim over this one.
 When in Rome, pasta is always cooked until it is al dente.
 The highest quality ingredients, like Pecorino and Parmigiano, are also often incorporated to pack that high flavor punch.
 Once this classic plate comes together, every bite will scream with flavor.
-And, as if this prosciutto pasta plate isn’t satisfying enough, top it with additional grated cheese and serve it with a glass wine that will help cut through the fat, like a classic Negroamaro or a crisp Frascati.
+And, as if this prosciutto pasta plate isn’t satisfying enough, top it with additional grated cheese and serve it with a glass wine that will help cut through the fat, like a classic Pinot Grigio or more sophisticated Gavi from Piedmont.

 - 1 6-ounce piece Prosciutto di Parma, 1/4-inch thick

 - 2 tablespoons extra virgin olive oil

 - 1 pound mezze rigatoni